Header Detail 1240x533 NL FR CRM Excel

 Here’s a list of potential downsides of Excel and how a CRM tool helps eliminate them.

-A CRM tool serves as a central customer database, and is the ideal source for various communication and marketing-related purposes.
+A CRM tool serves as a central customer database and is the ideal source for various communication and marketing-related purposes.
 Moreover, a CRM allows you to keep track of all interactions between your company and its customers in one single database.
-As an organization, you can collect data for each customer and better respond to their individual needs.
+As an organisation, you can collect data for each customer and better respond to their individual needs.
 In turn, you can then create a more personal approach based on the wishes of that particular customer.

 CRM allows you to manage your leads more efficiently and track sales swiftly, simply and cost-effectively.
-At any given time, at any given place, you have the right data at your disposal to take well-considered strategic decisions.
+At any given time, at any given place, you have the right data at your disposal to make well-considered strategic decisions.
 And yes, your Excel files can easily be imported.

 Do you really want to keep doing something because that's what you've always done in the past?
 Change is never easy, but remains the key to growth, success and progress.
 Choosing a CRM tool can be a huge leap forward in that growth process.

-With CRM software, you gain valuable insights into the wishes and preferences of your customers, as customer data and any form of communication with your customers are all stored in one single database.
+With a CRM software, you gain valuable insights into the wishes and preferences of your customers, as customer data and any form of communication with your customers are all stored in one single database.
 This allows you to focus on customer satisfaction and collaborate more efficiently, track frequently recurring problems and carry out global analyses.
 As a CRM tool automates your administrative tasks, your team will save precious time which can then be used for more important and more profitable tasks.